titzer/wizard-engine/doc/BranchMonitor.md

-# The `branch` Monitor
+# The `branches` Monitor

-Wizard's built-in `branch` monitor analyzes the dynamic control flow behavior of a program by instrumenting all branches and reporting a summary.
+Wizard's built-in `branches` monitor analyzes the dynamic control flow behavior of a program by instrumenting all branches and reporting a summary.
 It is enabled with the `--monitors=branches` flag and accepts a small number of flags.

 ## Basic usage